University of Birmingham

-I am used to work on water-related topics with a wide range of scientists from different fields, including engineers, hydrologists, archaeologists, mathematicians, ecologists and computer and environmental scientists.
+I am used to work on water-related topics with a wide range of scientists from different fields, including historians, engineers, hydrologists, archaeologists, mathematicians, ecologists and computer and environmental scientists.
 So if you are interested in collaborating, please drop a line!

 My full CV can be downloaded here.